-The West Africa CoP is striving to improve productivity and nutritional content of cereals (sorghum, pearl millet and fonio) and grain legumes (cowpea, groundnut ,and Bambara groundnut) as well as other traditional or introduced crops.
-Strengthening farming systems demands continued attention to improved soil and water conservation and agronomic management; better seed varieties and seed distribution systems; integrated pest management; strengthened and diversified value chains; improved diets and nutrition; and improved income and education for farming families.
+The WAf CoP fosters agroecological intensification (AEI) of sorghum- and pearl millet-based agricultural production systems.
+Strengthening farming systems demands continual attention to improved soil and water conservation and agronomic management; better crop varieties and seed distribution systems; integrated pest management; better systems (crop-tree-livestock) integration at plot, farm, and landscape levels; strengthened and diversified value chains; better diets and nutrition; and improved income and livelihoods for farming families.

-The CoP strategy for achieving these ends involves promoting more systems-oriented research, diversifying partnerships, and using modeling and other new tools to determine how to break the poverty cycle.
-The CoP encourages projects to think creatively about social innovations and promote farmer-driven research and innovation.
-As part of this effort, the CoP is increasing its support of farmer organizations, which bring a valuable systems perspective to scientific research and can help speed adoption and adaptation of technologies that farmers themselves have validated.
-The CoP also provides mentoring from outside the region to facilitate the exchange of ideas and increase opportunities for regional capacity building.
+The CoP strategy for achieving these ends involves promoting more systems-oriented research, diversifying partnerships, including farmer research networks, and using scenario modeling and other tools to determine how to break the poverty cycle.
+The CoP encourages projects to think creatively about diversity, equity, and inclusion, and to promote farmer-driven research and innovation.
+As part of this effort, the CoP increasingly supports farmer organizations that enable implementation of large numbers of on-farm trials with strong farmer participation.
+This can help speed adoption and local adaptation of technologies.
+The CoP also promotes mentoring from outside the region to facilitate the exchange of ideas and increase opportunities for regional capacity building, including leadership skills.